This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 How should the note in 5.2.2 on isolation distances for preventing GE contamination be used in the enforcement of 5.2.2 d)?
 (282)

-Isolation distances are one of many strategies that could be used to minimize contamination risk.
-Shorter distances other than those provided in the Note (5.2.2) may prove to be as effective depending on wind direction, topography, vegetation, etc. Other mitigation strategies such as delayed planting, border rows, etc., could also be effective on their own, or in combination with other tactics.
-It is critical to understand that Notes and examples in the standard are not themselves enforceable, and are used to give insight or direction on how to implement the standard.
+Isolation distances are one of many strategies that could be used to protect crops from cross-pollination with GE crops.
+Shorter distances other than those provided in the Note 5.2.2 may prove to be as effective depending on wind direction, topography, vegetation, etc. Other mitigation strategies such as delayed planting, border rows, etc., could also be effective on their own, or in combination with other tactics.
+Notes and examples in the standard are not themselves enforceable, and are used to give insight or direction on how to implement the standard.

 Note 5.5.2 d) #

 My sweet corn field is surrounded by GE corn.
-Since I do multiple plantings, I know that there are times when pollen from the GE corn contaminates my crop, but I have nowhere to locate the corn where this will not be the case.
-Can this crop still be compliant in light of the GE risk management criteria in 4.4.4 and 5.2.2 d)?
+I do multiple plantings, and ensure buffer zones are in place but I think there may be times when pollen from the GE corn contaminates my crop.
+Can this crop still be compliant in light of the GE risk management criteria in Clauses 4.4.6 and 5.2.2 d)?
 (296)

 The product of farms whose operators engage consistently in implementing mitigation strategies aimed at eliminating risks of GE pollen contamination will be considered compliant.